PraktikumSoftwareEntwicklung/documentation/index.md

 * comit on branch from non trusted
 * comit on branch from organisation member/ collaborator

+pull request is only built from fork with someone who has write permissions

 1.1. pull request/fork

 * currently no pull request from someone who has no write access, no fork